Ingrown Toe Nail Treatment & Surgery

 In some cases patients have sought the advice of their doctor who has prescribed antibiotics, but if the nail is still ingrowing into the skin, the infection will return.

 In certain circumstances and despite conservative treatment involving trimming or packing the nail, some toenails may require minor surgery.
-This is usually a procedure we call a partial nail avulsion and involves removing the side or sides of nail that penetrate the skin, removal of inflammed and swollen tissue and application of a chemical to the nail bed to prevent its recurrence.
+This is a procedure called a partial nail avulsion and involves removing the side or sides of nail that penetrate the skin, removal of inflamed and swollen tissue and application of a chemical to the nail bed to prevent its recurrence.
 This procedure is proven to be about 98% effective and has been used for many years by podiatrists.
 A local anaesthetic is needed and it takes no more than an hour to complete.
 Surprisingly for many there is usually little pain after the treatment since having the ingrown nail removed is a welcome relief.

 Michael Abrahams performs an operation to remove an ingrown toenail for Channel 4’s Embarrassing Bodies program and gives you an idea of what can be done to eradicate these problems permanently.
 Skip forward a minute if you want to get straight to the procedural information!